eclipse1482/nanoise/README.md

 1. If installed globally as described in the [Installation section](#installation), nanoise can be run by typing "nanoise" into your terminal.

 2. Mnemonic Phrase Prompt: At first startup, you will be prompted to add your mnemonic phrase.
 Currently it is only possible to import a 24 word nano mnemonic phrase.
-I will add additional options in the future.
+I will add additional options in the future. **Important:** Your mnemonic phrase and seed phrase are not stored.
+They are used to generate your accounts and then they are disposed of.
+Your accounts are encrypted and are only decrypted when required to process transactions.

 3. Password Prompt: This password will be used to encrypt your wallet derived from you mnemonic phrase.
 The encryption algorithm is PBKDF2 with 4 million iterations.
 Please note, your seed phrase is never stored, only the accounts derived from your seed phrase.
 However, the private keys for each address are also derived in order to do the shuffling.
 This is the reason I hardened the encryption settings to 4 million iterations.